Windsor Great Park is awash with festive colour once again as Windsor Illuminated Christmas lights trail returns to the park for 2022!

 In total we walked for around 1.5hrs (it’s a 2.2km route) and the rest of the time was refreshment breaks.

 We could easily imagine having stayed longer and spent more time both on the trail and in the refreshment areas.
 But the British weather was trying its best to dampen spirits (read: we visited in torrential rain!) and so we did keep a reasonable pace throughout.
-That being said, don’t be too dismayed if you experience rain for your visit – the mistiness actually added an extra layer of mystic to the scenes within the woodland.
+That being said, don’t be too dismayed if you experience rain for your visit – the mistiness actually added an extra layer of mystic to the scenes within the woodland, and the light reflections in the puddles were surprisingly photogenic!

 Food and drink at Windsor Great Park Illuminated